 Who knows maybe that’s just personal opinion, but I thought the honey I added to the recipe (in place of the sugar they had listed) gave it the perfect touch of sweetness so the sweetness from the added juice wasn’t even needed.

-I love how the bacon in this soup perfectly compliments the light natural sweetness of the corn, while the potatoes give it some body and creaminess.
+I love how the bacon in this soup perfectly compliments the light natural sweetness of the corn, while the potatoes give it some body and extra creaminess.
 Then the final garnish of chives gives this soup the perfect little bite they need, so don’t omit them.

 This is the perfect summer soup and once you try a bowlful you’ll want to head back for another serving and then you’ll want to continue to make it all summer long!